stat-20/stat-20-website/content/syllabus.md

 ### Academic Integrity

-You are a member of an academic community at one of the world’s leading research universities.
-Universities like Berkeley create knowledge that has a lasting impact in the world of ideas and on the lives of others; such knowledge can come from an undergraduate paper as well as the lab of an internationally known professor.
-One of the most important values of an academic community is the balance between the free flow of ideas and the respect for the intellectual property of others.
+You are encouraged to collaborate with your fellow students on problem sets and labs, but the work you turn in should reflect your own understanding and all of your collaborators must be cited.
 Researchers don't use one another's research without permission; scholars and students always use proper citations in papers; professors may not circulate or publish student papers without the writer's permission; and students may not circulate or post materials (handouts, exams, syllabi--any class materials) from their classes without the written permission of the instructor.

-You are encouraged to collaborate with your fellow students on assignments, but all of your collaborators must be cited and the work you turn in should reflect your own understanding.

 ### Scheduling Conflicts